Healthcare in Egypt: Public healthcare

 The Ministry of Health and Population oversees most public hospitals, while the Ministry of Higher Education and Scientific Research manages university hospitals in each governorate with a medical school, offering free medical services.
 Other ministries operate their own hospitals exclusively for employees and their families.
 Additionally, the Ministry of Defence and Ministry of Interior run hospitals, where treatment may be restricted to service members or require out-of-pocket payments for non-military patients.

 There are two main quasi-governmental insurers.
 The Health Insurance Organization (HIO), is the largest public health-care payer, along with the Curative Care Organization (CCO).
 Their services are provided under the form of basic coverage.
 The HIO covers 60% of the population, including employees, students, and widows through premiums deducted from employee salaries and employer payrolls.
 The organization operates its own network of medical facilities and at times contracts with private healthcare providers.
 The Curative Care Organization (CCO) offers inpatient and outpatient care in specific governorate through contracts with other entities and individuals.
 Many mosques and churches also operate their own subsidized or free clinics, especially in the large cities.

 The health ministry provides family medicine through a vast network of primary health care units, covering nearly every neighborhood and village.
 These facilities offer acute and chronic illness care, vaccinations, contraceptive services, and antenatal care, with consultations, basic tests, and prescriptions provided free of charge.
 However, most people seek primary care at public hospital outpatient clinics.

 The Universal Health Insurance project is a new mandatory health insurance system in Egypt, operating in accordance with Law No. 2 of 2018.
 It aims to replace the current health insurance system gradually through diffusing into the country's governments.
 Its umbrella covers all citizens participating in the system.
 Universal Health Insurance differs from the Health Insurance Organization in that the family will be considered the main unit of insurance coverage within the system.
 Another difference is that Universal Health Insurance is based on separating funding from service provision, and the Universal Health Insurance Authority may not provide treatment services or participate in providing them, but its role is to contract different health care providers (public or private) to provide services for the insured citizens.
+Insurance premiums for low-income households, informal workers and vulnerable groups are subsidised.